 4.1.
 The recently National Planning Policy Framework (NPPF) and the Code of Best Practice on Mobile Network Development in England, which Arqiva uses for all relevant projects, require a consultative approach to network development with the planning authority and local community.
-In this case, pre-application consultation for the application site was undertaken with your Authority and Ward Councillors (David Brown, Peter Watson and Nigel Welton), Kirton Parish Council (Belinda Buttery - The Parish Clerk) and the Thomas Middlecott Acdemy (Headteacher).
-At the time of submission there has been no response to this preapplication.
+In this case, pre-application consultation for the application site was undertaken with your Authority and Ward Councillors (George Cornah and Chelcei Trafford) and Swineshead Parish Council (Ann Fletcher - The Parish Clerk).
+At the time of submission there has been no response to this pre-application consultation.